Self-Care & Resilience Coach

 The Commission on Dietetic Registration’s Certificates of Training in Adult Weight Management are intensive programs that provide in-depth training related to the treatment of adult weight management, and include topics such as pathophysiology, dietary modifications, physical activity, pharmacotherapy, appetite regulation, intensive behavioral treatment, bariatric surgery implications and complications, relapse prevention, weight maintenance and counseling strategies.
 Stacy completed the Level 1 certificate of training in 2003, and Level 2 in 2014.

-Stacy obtained the Heartsaver® CPR AED certification through CPR Seattle, an American Heart Association partner.
+Stacy has obtained the Heartsaver® CPR AED certification.

 - I’m a Registered Dietitian and Certified Diabetes Care and Education Specialist with 20+ years of experience in the healthcare industry.